ggold7046/tutorials/CONTRIBUTING.md

   non-interactive.

-# Managing data that is used by your tutorial
+# Managing the data that is used by your tutorial

 Your tutorial might depend on external data, such as pre-trained models, training data, or test data.
 We recommend storing this data in a